demlabs-cellframe/cellframe-js/README.md

 $ npm install -g cmake-js
 ```

-I recommend to use nvm to manage node versions: https://github.com/nvm-sh/nvm
+I recommend to use nvm to manage nodejs versions: https://github.com/nvm-sh/nvm

-To build sdk you need to go to `packages/cellframe-sdk` and run
+To build sdk you need to go to `packages/cellframe-sdk-nodejs` and run
 ```
 cmake-js build --debug
 ```